RSDO-DS3/MultiCOMET/README.md

 ### Installing
 After initializing your terminal to run Conda,
-Open your terminal as administrator, create a new Conda environment for the project with python 3.6:
+Open your terminal as administrator and create a new Conda environment for the project with Python 3.6:
 ```
 conda create --name multicomet python=3.6
 ```
 Ensure this environment is activated before executing any project code

-Activate your new environment and install the following dependencies inside:
+Open your Conda terminal as administrator, activate your new environment and install the following dependencies inside:

 ```
 conda activate multicomet